MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/sample-pass-multiple-values-web-resource-through-data-parameter.md

 ---
-title: "Sample: Pass multiple values to a  web resource through the data parameter (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Sample: Pass multiple values to a  web resource through the data parameter (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "The sample represents a technique to pass the additional values within a single parameter and then process them within your web resource." ms.custom: ms.date: 10/31/2017